openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_detection.rst

 That's it!
 The training will return artifacts: ``weights.pth`` and ``label_schema.json``, which are needed as input for the further commands: ``export``, ``eval``,  ``optimize``,  etc.

-The training time highly relies on the hardware characteristics, for example on 1 GeForce 3090 the training took about 70 minutes.
+The training time highly relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 the training took about 70 minutes.

-After that, we have the PyTorch action detection model trained with OTX, which we can use for evaluation, export, optimization and deployment.
+After that, we have the PyTorch action detection model trained with OTX.

 ***********
 Validation